willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 action recognition on two datasets: BEOID and UCF101 using filter analysis and EBP.

-In [@sec:visualisation] we made a comprehensive survey of visualisation methods for CNNs with a focus on attention mapping methods that produce a heat map from a given network and input to that network indicating the regions salient to the activation of a chosen neuron.
+In [@#sec:background:visualisation] we made a comprehensive survey of visualisation methods for CNNs with a focus on attention mapping methods that produce a heat map from a network and its input indicating the regions salient to the activation of a chosen neuron.
 We chose EBP for the analysis of our networks providing a detailed explanation of the method in [@sec:ebp].